mrakodol/Laravel-5-Bootstrap-3-Starter-Site/readme.md

     gulp

 Now that you have the environment configured, you need to create a database configuration for it.
 For create database tables use this command:

     php artisan migrate

-And to initial populate database use this:

-    php artisan db:seed
-Now that you have the environment configured, you need to create a database configuration for it.
-For create database tables use this command:

-    php artisan migrate